Kippus0s/Speaker-Independent-Speech-Emotion-Recognition/README.md

 # Instructions

+All scripts are designed to be cross-platform.
+However as of now tensorflow is effectively linux-only due to CUDA compatability, if you circumvent this by disabling such functionality you may see different results to those purported here.

 1. Download the dataset(s).

 2. Extract the dataset(s) into the same project directory, the upper-most folder for each each dataset your project directory "EmoDB" , "IEMOCAP_full_release_withoutVideos" ,